infused-kim/kb_trackpoint_extension/README.md

 # TrackPoint Extensions

-OpenSCAD scripts that generate TrackPoint extensions that can be used in DIY keyboards.
+Python (build123d) scripts that generate TrackPoint extensions that can be used in DIY keyboards.

 ## Table Of Contents <!-- omit from toc -->